-Now, we think about Barry Bonds and him hitting homeruns over the fence.
+That's fine; it was a wonderful baseball accomplishment, but in the long run, it doesn't mean a whole lot.
+What glory he had has already begun to fade.
+Now we think about Barry Bonds and him hitting home runs over the fence.
 Even though people will remember Mark McGuire's great year or two that he had, well, in the long run it is just another sporting event.

 These are fine usages.
 I don't mind them being used at all.
 But, they kind of degrade the idea of glory when it is applied to God.

-Now our everyday definition of glory according to a dictionary, like Webster's, would be: "Glory is great beauty or splendor, magnificent," like a king or a monarchy has a certain glory.
+Our everyday definition of glory, according to a dictionary like Webster's, would be: "Glory is great beauty or splendor, magnificent," like a king or a monarchy has a certain glory.
 It is the magnificence and majesty of their office.
 Or, like I mentioned earlier about the beautiful, sunshiny day—its glory is in its great beauty or splendor.

 There is also a human usage of glory that applies to men and women who do great things, and that would be praise, honor, or distinction—renown—that is given to a person for something that they have done.
 We could say that there is a certain glory in Rome, or let's say the Caesars, or Charlemagne, or other people of history who have done what is considered to be great things.
 And so, they have received praise, honor, or distinction for what they've done.